-Seabirds, marine mammals, and turtles are caught during commercial fishing operations.
+Seabirds, marine mammals, turtles, as well as protected sharks and rays, are incidentally caught during commercial fishing operations.
 In order to monitor the impacts of fishing on these species, government observers on fishing vessels record any protected species bycatch incidents that occur.
 Observer data on protected species captures are maintained by the Ministry for Primary Industries, with identification of captured animals carried out by the Department of Conservation.
 Recent reports on protected species captures are available from the Ministry for Primary Industries.

 Observers are only present on some fishing vessels.
 To estimate total captures in a fishery, it is necessary to use statistical methods to extrapolate from observed fishing to unobserved fishing.
 The total observable captures are an estimate of the captures that would have been reported, had observers been present on all fishing vessels.
 There may be additional mortalities (such as birds that are struck by fishing gear but not brought on board the vessel) that are not recorded by observers.
 These are referred to as ‘cryptic mortalities’ and are not included in the estimates of total captures, nor is there any evaluation of potential survival of seabirds recorded as captured but subsequently released alive.